ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

-The forward pass of our point rasterizer can be broken down into three major steps, which are projection, occlusion check, and blending.
+The rasterizer performs three steps, which are projection, occlusion check, and blending.
 The first step is the projection of each world point $x$ into the image-space of layer $l$.
-Using the camera model $C$ and the rigid transformation from world to camera-space $(R,t)$, we define this projection as the function $P$:
+Using the camera model $C$ and the rigid transformation from world to camera-space $(R,t)$, we define this projection as:

 The real valued result of $P$ is then converted to pixel coordinates by rounding it to the nearest integer.
-A specific world point $x_i \in \mathbb{R}^3$ is therefore projected to the pixel coordinates $p_i \in \mathbb{Z}^2$ of layer $l$ by
+A world point $x_i \in \mathbb{R}^3$ is therefore projected to pixel coordinates $p_i \in \mathbb{Z}^2$ by

-Note that the rounding operation makes the projection discrete, which requires us to approximate its derivative (see Section \ref{sec:backward}).
-After all points have been projected to image-space, we discard them if they fail at least one of the following three conditions:
+Note that the rounding operation makes the projection discrete, which requires us to approximate its derivative (see later).
+After all points have been projected to image space, we discard them if they fail at least one of the following conditions:

-The last condition \eqref{eq:depthtest} is the fuzzy depth-test as described in~\cite{schutz2021rendering}.
-A point passes the fuzzy depth-test if its z-value is smaller than or equal to the scaled minimum depth value at that pixel.
-If the camera model does not provide a valid z-value, we instead use the distance between the camera and the 3D point.
-A large value of $\alpha$ in Eq. \eqref{eq:depthtest} increases the number of points that pass the depth-test.
+The last condition \eqref{eq:depthtest} is the fuzzy depth-test as described in~\citet{schutz2021rendering}.
+A point passes the fuzzy depth test if its $z$-value is smaller than or equal to the scaled minimum depth value at that pixel.
+If the camera model does not provide a valid $z$-value, we instead use the distance between the camera and the 3D point.
+A large value of $\alpha$ in Eq. \eqref{eq:depthtest} increases the number of points that pass the depth test.
 This leads to a smooth image but also can introduce artifacts when background points are merged into the foreground.
-In practice we use $\alpha = 0.01$ as suggested by \cite{schutz2021rendering}.
+In practice we use $\alpha = 0.01$ as suggested by \citet{schutz2021rendering}.

 After the bounds check \eqref{eq:boundscheck}, normal culling \eqref{eq:normalculling}, and fuzzy depth-test \eqref{eq:depthtest}, for each pixel $(l, u,v)$ we obtain a list of points~$\Lambda_{l,u,v}$.
 If a pixel is not hit by any point, we sample the output color from the environment map $E$ using the inverse camera projection~$C^{-1}$.
 Otherwise, we sample the texture $\tau$ of every point and write the mean into the output image.
-The blending function $B_l$ can therefore be separately written as:
+The blending function $B_l$ can therefore be written as:

-Figure \ref{fig:hq_shading} shows two color images that have been rendered using the one-pixel point rasterization technique described in this section.
+Fig.~\ref{fig:hq_shading} shows two color images that have been rendered using the one-pixel point rasterization technique described in this section.
 We can see that with $\alpha = 0.01$ (right image) the aliasing is significantly reduced and for example the letters are easier to read.